bbaikie/SolarSENSE/README.md

 7. `$ curl --unix-socket /run/gunicorn.sock 192.168.4.1` should return This is a test.
 8. Enter 192.168.4.1/admin into a browser.
 9. `$ python3 manage.py createsuperuser` from the directory containing manage.py in your github repo.
 10. Connect a device to the hub wifi network.
+You can check the hostapd.conf file at /etc/hostapd/ for more info.
 11. Enter 192.168.4.1/admin into a browser.
 12. Login and add a video object under the name mediaImage.
 Note that an image should be uploaded when prompted.
 13. Connect a device to the hub wifi network and enter 192.168.4.1/staticTest into a browser.
 Two images and one video should display.